gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Reflection/Gapotchenko.FX.Reflection.Loader/README.md

 > and it will not be configured due to the presence of unresolvable type references that were inlined from `Run` method.
 > To break that chicken and egg lock, the `Run` method inlining should be disabled.

 ## Scenario #2.
-Load dependent assemblies from an inner folder of an app
+Load dependent assemblies from an inner directory of an app

 ContosoApp continues to evolve and now it has a dependency on `Newtonsoft.Json.dll` assembly.
 A straightforward approach would be to put `Newtonsoft.Json.dll` assembly just besides `ContosoApp.exe`.